StevenBlack/vocab/README.md

 ### cozen
 To defraud or trick.
 Usually less serious than downright fraud.
-Scalpers cozen their clients by charging outrageous rates for last-minute tickets.

 ### craven
 Very cowardly, with a connotation of moral disapproval.
-A craven liar doesn't have the courage to admit the truth about something.

 ### craxis